eske4/RunningRouteGeneratorClient/README.md

 8. **Build and Run on Android:**
    - Upload the app to your Android device by following these steps within Unity:
+      - In Unity Hub add the project and open it with `Unity 2021.3.19f1`
       - Go to `File` > `Build Settings`.
       - Select `Android` under the platform.
       - Download the Android module guided by Unity and switch the platform to Android.